 pastoral- how often you'll be in contact with your personal tutor, and how he/she will help you develop as an individual and build the skills needed to obtain that graduate job?

 the department- what are the interests of your lecturers?
-(You may want to undertake your dissertation with a member of staff with a close interest to you in your final year).
+(You may want to undertake your dissertation with a member of staff with close interest to you in your final year).

 the degree format- if you're on a traditional three-year Bachelor’s degree, how easy it is to change onto a four-year degree with a year abroad or a year in industry, or to an undergraduate Master’s degree if your university offers these?
 If there are students currently on a year abroad or in industry, what are they currently doing?
-(This may give you an indicator of the kind of experiences you'll have on your year abroad or in industry).
+(This may give you an indicator of the kind of experiences you'll have during your year abroad or in the industry).

 cost- if your course has costs attached to it, for example for Geography field trips or materials for courses such as Fashion Design/Architecture/Product Design you might want to know how much your yearly spend might be